Overview of Ichthyosis

 - Use laundry detergents designed for sensitive skin that do not contain a lot of dyes or perfumes.

 - Find a supportive community or join an online support group focused on ichthyosis.
 Some people may find it helpful to speak to a mental health professional about coping with the disorder.

 Research Progress Related to Ichthyosis

-In 1994, the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) funded the National Registry for Ichthyosis and Related Disorders.
-This registry identifies people with ichthyosis and other related disorders, to collect information about their skin disorder and how it has affected them.
-Although the registry is now closed to new enrollment, it continues to provide crucial information to scientists.
+In 1994, the NIAMS funded the National Registry for Ichthyosis and Related Disorders.
+This registry voluntarily identifies people with ichthyosis and other related disorders to collect information about their skin disorder and how it has affected them.
+Although the original registry is now closed to new enrollment, it continues to provide crucial information to health care providers and scientists.